justinrleung/justinrleung.github.io/_pages/research.md

 ## Other projects

 * Passivizable verb-indirect object-direct object constructions in Cantonese
-* Adjective ordering in Lingala
 * [The meaning and prosody of rhetorical questions](https://www.researchgate.net/project/The-meaning-and-prosody-of-rhetorical-questions) (with Angelika Kiss, Roger Lo and Maxime Tulling)
+* POS tagger for Northern Min

 ## Past projects

 * Verb particles in the history of French (with Michelle Troberg)
+* Adjective ordering in Lingala